forwardemail/forwardemail.net/app/views/docs/federal-government-email-service-section-889-compliant/index.md

 * [Why This Matters for You](#why-this-matters-for-you)
 * [Secure, Compliant Email Forwarding Starts Here](#secure-compliant-email-forwarding-starts-here)
 * [References](#references)

+## Foreword

+At Forward Email, we believe in simple, secure, and private email forwarding for everyone.
+We know that for many organizations, especially those working with the US government, compliance isn't just a buzzword – it's a necessity.
+Ensuring adherence to **federal regulations for email** is crucial.
+That's why we're proud to confirm our **secure email forwarding** service is built to meet stringent federal requirements, including [Section 889](https://www.acquisition.gov/Section-889-Policies) of the [National Defense Authorization Act (NDAA)](https://en.wikipedia.org/wiki/National_Defense_Authorization_Act).

+Our commitment to **government email compliance** was recently put into practice when the **US Naval Academy** approached **Forward Email**.
+They required **secure email forwarding** services and needed documentation confirming our adherence to federal regulations, including **Section 889 compliance**.
+This experience serves as a valuable case study, demonstrating our readiness and capability to support government-funded organizations and meet their stringent requirements.
+This dedication extends to all our users seeking a reliable, **privacy-focused email** solution.

 ## Understanding Section 889 Compliance